-A new study by the University of Washington has suggested that extreme global warming caused Earth’s biggest ever mass extinction.
+A new study by the University of Washington has suggested that extreme global warming caused Earth’s biggest-ever mass extinction.
 The largest extinction in Earth’s history marked the end of the Permian period, some 252 million years ago.

-Around 95% of marine species and 70% of life on land was wiped out in the event.
+Around 95% of marine species and 70% of life on land were wiped out in the event.
 Many previous studies have linked the event with a series of massive volcanic eruptions in Siberia that filled the atmosphere with greenhouse gases.

 But what made the oceans so inhospitable to life has remained an unanswered question until now.